tapis-project/uh-hpc-in-the-cloud/block2/running-image-classifier-in-abaco.md

 python "/classify_image.py --image_file=$MSG
 ```

+NOTE: In this case, `--image_file` does not refer to a docker image, but a JPEG image.
+This tag expects a URL from the internet to a JPEG picture file.

 Once we register our actor and sent it a message, Abaco will pass the contents of the message in the `$MSG` environment variable.
 We can use a bash script to capture it, and then run our classifier script with it.
 Because we have added this wrapper script, we will need to update our Dockerfile before we create an Abaco actor.